The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For a summary of the CIS, see the CIS ― overview guidance note.

-A party to a contract relating to construction operations is a subcontractor if he is under a duty to the contractor to carry out the operations, or to furnish his own labour or the labour of others in carrying out the operations.
+A party to a contract relating to construction operations is a subcontractor if they are under a duty to the contractor to carry out the operations, or to furnish their own labour or the labour of others in carrying out the operations.
 A contract relating to construction is a broad term; it can include contracts which cover a range of activities of which construction operations form only a component part.

 Where subcontractors provide labour other than just their own, they may themselves also be contractors.
 For more on contractors and their responsibilities, see the CIS ― contractors guidance note.